MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-tutorial.md

 # Authentication setup (preview)

+> [!NOTE]
+> To configure the following authentication settings in the setup guide, a tenant global admin role is required.

 In order to be able to work with authentication, you need to set up its three component parts:
 * [Microsoft Entra ID Application](/power-bi/developer/visuals/entra-id-authentication) (formerly Azure AD App)
 * [Front-end sample](./extensibility-front-end.md)
 * [Back-end sample](./extensibility-back-end.md)